-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes), publish misleading reports, and omit information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

 - Overall, we rate COLORLINES Left-Biased based on the advocacy for social issues that aligns with a progressive left perspective.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.

 Factual Reporting: HIGH

 Press Freedom Rating: MOSTLY FREE